-We have built an accurate and robust 3D Poisson solver based on a FDM ADI algorithm for modeling electrical and optical problems in heterogeneous biological tissues.
+We have built an accurate and robust 3D Poisson solver based on a finite difference multi-components ADI algorithm for modeling electrical and optical problems in heterogeneous biological tissues.
 We focus in particular on modeling the conductivity properties of the human head.
 The computational formulation utilizes realistic head geometry obtained from segmented MRI datasets.
-The results presented here validate our FDM approach for impedance imaging and provide a performance assessment of the parallel and distributed computation.
+This is important to the effective use of impedance imaging and source localization in clinical neuroimaging applications where diagnostic accuracy depends significantly on the degree to which individual differences in head structure can be represented.
+The computational formulation of the problem is as a multi-cluster mixed-mode calculation suitable for parallel execution on a computational grid.
+Our results validate FDM approach for impedance imaging and provide a performance assessment of parallel computation on six clusters of the University of Oregon's ICONIC grid